Stones

 Use it for a simple London plan, not a high-stakes booking

-Because there is no verified menu or cuisine detail here, avoid planning around specific dishes, dietary accommodations, drinks, or a particular service format unless you confirm directly with the venue.
-The safest expectation is a simple London visit decision based on the hours and the smart-casual dress code, rather than on unverified claims about what the venue serves or how the room operates.
+Because the menu and cuisine are not detailed here, avoid planning around specific dishes, dietary accommodations, drinks, or a particular service format unless you confirm directly with the venue.
+The safest expectation is a simple London visit decision based on the hours and the smart-casual dress code, rather than on assumptions about what the venue serves or how the room operates.

 When to choose something more defined